dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 The Storage Parameters contains flags that can be used to indicate if:

-* the data is anonymised,
+* the data is anonymized,
 * the data is produced from sample data, or
-* names in the data have been normalised (converted to uniform case).
+* names in the data have been normalized (converted to uniform case).

-The Storage Parameters also contains optional fields holding details of the sampling method used and the anonymisation method used.
+The Storage Parameters also contains optional fields holding details of the sampling method used and the anonymization method used.
 It is RECOMMENDED these fields contain URIs [@!RFC3986] pointing to resources describing the methods used.
+See (#privacy-considerations) for further discussion of anonymization and normalization.

 ### IP Address storage